sreejaputhumana/Histopathology-Image-Classification/README.md

 - **Source**: https://github.com/basveeling/pcam

 # Introduction
 Analyzing pathology images is essential for accurate disease diagnosis and treatment but is often labor-intensive and inconsistent.
 Transformer-based models process large datasets and capture intricate relationships within medical images.
 This enhances precision in identifying patterns and anomalies, improving the speed and reliability of pathology image analysis.
-In this study, I explore the use of Vision Transformers and SWIN Transformers for pathology image analysis and compare their performance with traditional CNN models like EfficientNet.
+This project examines baseline CNN performance, and illustrates how transformer-based models (ViT, SWIN) and interpretability tools (Grad-CAM) can be integrated into a patch-level histopathology classification pipeline.
   # Method

        Tranformer Models